What brings you to therapy?

 Relationship trauma.

-Is it difficult for you to trust others once you start to feel close to them?
-Maybe it’s hard for you to stand up for yourself in relationships.
-Maybe you find yourself repeatedly unhappy in relationships even though you deeply want to love and be loved.
-I want you to know that absolutely none of this means that there is anything wrong with you.
-In fact, these challenges probably didn’t even start with you.
 Healthy relationships are essential to our wellbeing, but can get disrupted because sometimes we come to them with parts of us that have been wounded by other people.
 Then, we do our best to stay close while also trying to defend our deepest, darkest, most vulnerable selves, leading to conflict instead of connection.
-Let’s see if we can find out what parts of you need to heal so that you can be fully open to the relationships you long for and deserve.
+Let’s see if we can find out what parts of you need healing attention so that you can be fully open to the relationships you long for and deserve.

 Sexualized harm.

-Sexualized harm (abuse, exploitation, assault, intimate partner violence or manipulation) is more prevalent than our culture, schools, families, and legal systems are often able to handle, or even imagine.
-Because of this, survivors of any age can feel isolated and carry the burdens of PTSD.
 If you are a survivor of sexualized harm, I want you to know that you are not alone, you are not what happened to you, and healing is possible.
 If it feels like the right time in your life for personal resolution and inner healing, let’s talk.

 Your story matters.